Abdur-Rahim et al. v. City of Columbus et al.

 On April 20 we filed a Second Amended Complaint that corrected the identities of two of the John Doe officers, and a Stipulated Notice of Dismissal of a an individual officer defendant whom we had incorrectly named.
 Defendants filed their Answer on May 10, 2018.

-In the meantime, we propounded a second set of discovery requests on May 5 to determine the identity of the remaining John Doe officer before the June 5 deadline to amend our complaint to join him.
+In the meantime, we propounded a second set of discovery requests to determine the identity of the remaining John Doe officer before the June 5 deadline to amend our complaint to join him.
 On June 4, Defendants submitted incomplete discovery responses again.
 On June 8 the Court ordered us to show cause by June 22 as to why the John Doe Defendant should not be dismissed.
-After a Rule 37 conference with Defendants in which we could not resolve our discovery dispute, we requested (on June 19) a discovery conference with the Court.
-The Court held the conference on June 27, during which she directed Defendants to supplement their discovery responses by July 11 and granted us an extension of time to file a Third Amended Complaint.
+The Court directed Defendants to supplement their discovery responses by July 11 and granted us an extension of time to file a Third Amended Complaint.
 Finally, Defendants’ supplemental discovery responses identified the third unnamed officer Defendant.
 On August 3 we filed the Third Amended Complaint, naming the final Defendant, and on August 17 Defendants filed their Answer.